royarg02/peacock-builder/README.md

 This repository includes a workflow for [GitHub Actions][4] which needs to be run manually once set up.
 The action requires the following parameters:

-* The commit/tag to build Peacock at: Any tag or commit in [thepeacockproject/Peacock][5].
+* The commit/tag to build Peacock from: Any tag or commit in [thepeacockproject/Peacock][5].
-* Don't bundle NodeJS: Enable to not include [NodeJS][6] in the build(aka the linux version).
+* The platform to build Peacock for: Any, or linux(doesn't include [NodeJS][6]) version.

 Once the build finishes, get the artifact from the **Artifacts** section of the run and proceed for installation as listed in the [official website][7].